Blog

 Beyond fast funding, Garden Grants facilitates learning and collaboration by publicly sharing the problems that proposals address while protecting applicants’ novel ideas.
 Proposals have two parts:

-• The Problem Statement describes the context, significance, and goals of the project.
+• The Problem Statement describes the motivating factor, specific constraint, and actionable goals of the project.
 In the spirit of growing knowledge and community, problem statements are made public.

 • The Solution Statement describes the the proposed work to address the Problem Statement.
 To protect applicants’ ideas, Solution Statements are kept confidential.

-We invite you to either submit your own original Problem and Solution Statements, or apply with Solution Statements to pre-written Problem Statements from our Problem Statement Repository.
+We invite you to submit a Solution Statement to either your own original Problem Statement, or to a pre-written Problem Statement from our Problem Statement Repository.

 Proposals also include a timeline of milestones, a high-level budget, and team bios.